jboss-fuse/karaf-quickstarts/security/keycloak/keycloak-cxf/README.md

     [INFO] ------------------------------------------------------------------------
     [INFO] BUILD SUCCESS
     [INFO] ------------------------------------------------------------------------
-    [INFO] Total time: 4.102 s
+    [INFO] Total time:  17.735 s
-    [INFO] Finished at: 2018-07-26T14:44:54+02:00
+    [INFO] Finished at: 2019-02-28T14:23:27+01:00
     [INFO] ------------------------------------------------------------------------

-Because we didn't use `etc/cxf-keycloak.json` file, http://localhost:8181/cxf URL is **not** protected and we can access a list of CXF deployed endpoints without a need to authenticate via Keycloak.
+We have to create `etc/cxf-keycloak.json` file, so http://localhost:8181/cxf URL is accessible (when handling context processed with pax-web using `etc/org.ops4j.pax.web.context-cxf.cfg`).
+It is however **not** protected and we can access a list of CXF deployed endpoints without a need to authenticate via Keycloak.
-But we can copy `etc/cxf-jaxrs-keycloak.json` to `etc/cxf-keycloak.json` so the list of CXF endpoints is also protected and we can access it only after successful OAuth2 authentication.
-Also, `\${karaf.etc}/org.ops4j.pax.web.context-cxf.cfg` would have to contain additional lines:
+We can also set a page with the list of CXF endpoints as protected, accessibble only after successful OAuth2 authentication.
+`\${karaf.etc}/org.ops4j.pax.web.context-cxf.cfg` would have to contain additional lines:

     security.constraint.3.url = /cxf